 Also, we now see a new meaning to the principle of polarity and how it is responsible for the interactions of bodies, especially atomic bodies.
 Concepts such as the lesser and greater accelerations of light have replaced the concepts of negative and positive charges.

-In post-modern physics, the principle of polarity is now placed on the aetheric field of which light is constituted.
+In post-modern physics, the principle of polarity as it determines the interactions of bodies is now placed on the aetheric field of which light is constituted.
 In fact, in post-modern physics, we now have the true understanding of the principle of polarity that exposes the unity and the true nature of the universe.

 This wasn’t the case in physical science where our focus was on the wrong presentation of the principle of polarity which hides the true nature of the universe and the unity of all things from us.